yehia67/documentation/iot/0.1/nrf52/how-to-guides/install-arm-gcc-toolchain.md

     sudo nano .bashrc
     ```

-6. At the bottom of the file, add the path to the ARM toolchain's `bin` directory
+6. At the bottom of the file, add the ARM toolchain's `bin` directory to your `PATH` variable

     ```bash
     export PATH=$PATH:~/.local/bin/:/opt/GCC_ARM_DIRECTORY_NAME/bin